International Political Economy: Overview and Conceptualization

 Marxist scholars considered this analysis to be flawed by its concern for actions taking place in the sphere of exchange (trade between core and periphery) and not the sphere of production (more class-based analysis).
 Supporters of the original Marxian formulation like Laclau (1971) and Warren (1973) produced critical analyses of dependency arguments.
 Brenner (1977) labels dependency and related schools of thought “neo-Smithian” in orientation and therefore fundamentally un-Marxian.

 Dependency scholarship was quite popular given its ability to explain both underdevelopment and the failure of class politics to grow along traditionally identified Marxist paths.
-In the 1970s Immanuel Wallerstein brought dependency, and a desire to reconceptualize the developmental paths of the advanced industrial states in the long-term approach of Fernand Braudel (1982–1984), together to form world-systems analysis.
-Wallerstein (1974) dated the origins of the development of the “capitalist world-economy” to the long sixteenth century.
+In the 1970s, Immanuel Wallerstein brought dependency and a desire to reconceptualize the developmental paths of the advanced industrial states in the long-term approach of Fernand Braudel (1982–1984) together to form world-systems analysis.
+Wallerstein (1974) dated the origins of the development of the “capitalist world-economy” to the long 16th century.
 He was able to add political and cultural conditions to the essentially materialist analyses of longer-term critical history.
-Wallerstein understands a world-system as:
+Wallerstein (2004) understands a world-economy as

 Wallerstein also came under critical scrutiny for keeping “capitalism” at the core of his analysis.
-Scholars like Chase-Dunn and Hall (1991; 1997) sought to push the elements of world-system analysis to earlier eras in explicitly comparative work.
-Others, like Frank and Gills, argued for the abandonment of “capitalism” as the core of global developmental concerns, and argued for the development of a world system history that would cover the last 5000 years of human history (Frank and Gills, 1993; Frank, 1998).
-All of these works are essentially emancipatory in their intent.
+Scholars like Chase-Dunn and Hall (1991, 1997) sought to push the elements of world-system analysis to earlier eras in explicitly comparative work.
+Others, like Gunder Frank and Gills, argued for the abandonment of “capitalism” as the core of global developmental concerns, and argued for the development of a world system history that would cover the last 5,000 years of human history (Gunder Frank, 1998; Gunder Frank & Gills, 1993).
+All these works are essentially emancipatory in their intent.
 They share the view that poverty is a central problem, that global inequalities should be addressed, and that remedies must be adopted.

-the capability of a state to lead the system of states itself in a desired direction – that is, to set the rules for the system in ways that buttress rather than undermine the world power of the hegemon. […]
+the capability of a state to lead the system of states itself in a desired direction—that is, to set the rules for the system in ways that buttress rather than undermine the world power of the hegemon. [. . .] (p.
+365)

 Another important Gramscian term is “historical bloc,” which refers to the dynamic dialectical relationship between the material and productive base and the superstructure of ideas.
-As Robert W. Cox explains, “Gramsci was less concerned with the historic bloc as a stable entity than he was with historical mutations and transformations, and with the emancipatory potential for human agency in history” (Cox, 2001, p.
-5).
-In short, the relationship between civil society and the state within any historical bloc will embody both the existing hegemony and the seeds of counter-hegemonies.
-“Civil society was the ground that sustained the hegemony of the bourgeoisie but also that on which an emancipatory counterhegemony could be constructed” (Cox, 2001, p.
+As Robert W. Cox (1999, p.
+5) explains, “Gramsci was less concerned with the historic bloc as a stable entity than he was with historical mutations and transformations, and with the emancipatory potential for human agency in history.”
+In short, the relationship between civil society and the state within any historical bloc will embody both the existing hegemony and the seeds of counterhegemonies.
+“Civil society was the ground that sustained the hegemony of the bourgeoisie but also that on which an emancipatory counterhegemony could be constructed” (Cox, 1999, p.
 3).

-Both Gramsci and Polanyi have influenced a cohort of critical IPE scholars, including Robert Cox (1996), Stephen Gill (2003; see also Gill and Mittelman, 1997), Craig Murphy (2005), James Mittelman (2004), and Mark Rupert (2000).
+Both Gramsci and Polanyi have influenced a cohort of critical IPE scholars, including Robert Cox (1996), Stephen Gill (2003; see also Gill & Mittelman, 1997), Craig Murphy (2005), James Mittelman (2004), and Mark Rupert (2000).
 Gramscian global political economy has been particularly relevant to the study of globalization and the spread of liberal markets around the world.
-These approaches to global political economy suggest that the existing tension in the world between the anti-globalizers and the pro-globalizers has at root a dialectical contestation between hegemonic and counter-hegemonic groups.
+These approaches to global political economy suggest that the existing tension in the world between the antiglobalizers and the proglobalizers has at root a dialectical contestation between hegemonic and counterhegemonic groups.
 These authors focus on the importance of groups and other nonstate actors, as well as states, since civil society within the global political economy includes a variety of types of actors.